-As a night that revolves around candy -- and one that allows you to much on leftover sweets for months on end -- it’s no wonder that Halloween is high on people's list of favorite holidays.
+As a night that revolves around candy-and one that allows you to much on leftover sweets for months on end-it's no wonder that Halloween is high on people's list of favorite holidays (including Martha herself).
 For parents whose kids suffer from an allergy or food intolerance, the prospect of going door to door for potentially dangerous treats is not quite as sweet.
-That’s where teal pumpkins come in.
+That's where teal pumpkins come in.

 Each participating household places a painted teal pumpkin on their doorstep, which tells trick-or-treaters that the house is offering non-food treats for kids.

 In the process of making Halloween safer and more fun for all costumed ghouls, witches, and zombies, the Teal Pumpkin Project has quickly extended beyond Tennessee.
 The initiative was launched as a national campaign launched by Food Allergy Research & Education (FARE) in 2014, and has since gone international, with houses in all 50 states and in 14 countries participating in the movement in 2015.